Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with the Internet.

 The Web Accessibility Directive

-The rules laid down in the Directive reflect the Commission's ongoing work to build a social and inclusive European 'Union of equality', where all Europeans can play a full and active part in the digital economy and society
+The rules laid down in the WAD reflect the Commission's ongoing work to build a social and inclusive European 'Union of equality', where all Europeans can play a full and active part in the digital economy and society.
+The directive obliges websites and apps of public sector bodies to be “more accessible”, providing a technical standard which clarifies what is “accessible”.
+It also foresees a limited number of exceptions that include broadcasters and live streaming.

-The Directive requires:
+The WAD requires:

-- an accessibility statement for each website and mobile app, stating non-accessible content and alternatives as well as contacts;
+- an accessibility statement for each website and mobile app, stating non-accessible content and alternatives as well as contacts

-- a feedback mechanism so users can flag accessibility problems or request information published in a non-accessible content;
+- a feedback mechanism so users can flag accessibility problems or request information published in a non-accessible content

-- regular monitoring of public sector websites and apps by Member States, and reporting on the results to the Commission every three years.
+- regular monitoring of public sector websites and apps by Member States, and reporting on the results to the Commission every three years

 Review of the Web Accessibility Directive

-The European Commission reviewed the Web Accessibility Directive in 2022.
-The review took into account the results of a public consultation held in 2021 that gathered views on the application of the Directive in practice, the Member States’ first accessibility monitoring reports and a supporting study.
+The Commission reviewed the Web Accessibility Directive in 2022.
+The review took into account the results of a public consultation held in 2021 that gathered views on the application of the WAD in practice, the Member States first accessibility monitoring reports and a supporting study.
+You can read the Evaluation report and its Executive summary.
+These documents and the consultation results are also published on the Have your say portal.

 Study supporting the review of the Web Accessibility Directive

-This study supported the review of the Web Accessibility Directive and its implementing acts.
+The study supporting the review of the Web Accessibility Directive and its implementing acts is published on the EU Publications portal:

 - Easy Read executive summary